JosephPrichard/JosephPrichard.app/README.md

 # JosephPrichard.app
-The source code for my personal website deployed on netlify!
+The source code for my personal website deployed on netlify at https://josephprichard.netlify.app